UPDATED - at bottom of page...

 UPDATE (24th December 2004).

-Emma has finally seen a Neurotologist - diagnosed with left inner ear damage - same as Ilia!
+Emma has finally seen a Neurotologist - diagnosed with left inner ear damage - same as Isla!
 She is on their VRT programme and is scheduled to have CBT.
-They suspect the anxiety/depression (although not too severe) has hindered Emma's recovery but also clearly said that dysfunction from Labyrinthitis can go on for a long time and they don't know why people recover at different rates.
-Ilia recovered at the 3yr mark so Emma is not there yet!
+They stated that dysfunction from Labyrinthitis can go on for a long time and they don't know why people recover at different rates.
+Isla recovered at the 3yr mark so Emma is not there yet!
 She's hoping 2005 will see big improvements for her.
 In the meantime, she plods on through the "Labyrinthitis journey" - determined to beat it in the end.

 Back to top